SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/glossary.md

 ## Resonance Related
 </summary>
 ### [Resonance](/wiki/pages/resonance)
+- is a filter, which highlights frequencies in the voice
 - changes the timbre or non-pitch qualities of a voice
 - is dependent on the size and shape of the vocal tract
 - the size of a container is its external volume, space is the internal volume and resonance is how sound is affected by the volume and shape of that space